 Based on industry-provided research and our own experience, we’ve identified a realistic marketing budget calculation for manufacturing companies who are ready to more fully leverage the internet to generate business.

-U.S. manufacturing companies have had their ups and downs the last ten years, and many were comfortable using traditional marketing methods, specifically trade shows and print media.
-Their sales teams followed suit, traveling in their assigned territories to meet with prospects and customers, and following up by phone or email.
+U.S. manufacturing companies have had their ups and downs in the last ten years.
+Many were comfortable using traditional marketing methods, specifically trade shows and print media.
+Their sales teams followed suit, traveling in their assigned territories to meet with prospects and customers, and following up by phone and email.

-Given this recent awakening, manufacturers are wondering how much should be budgeted for marketing.
+Given these fluctuations between digital marketing and offline channels, manufacturers are wondering how much should be budgeted for marketing and how to allocate a portion of their budget to digital marketing.
 And, which marketing channels are most appropriate for marketing a manufacturing company?

 Use Historical Data As A Basis For Manufacturer Marketing Budgets

-f you’re currently evaluating your marketing budget for 2018, first take a look at 2017's budget and results.
+f you’re currently evaluating your marketing budget for 2023, first take a look at last year's budget and results.
 Based on your marketing performance, determine what areas performed well, and cut the areas that did not deliver the results you expected.
 Talk to both your sales and marketing teams to get input.

 If so, by how much?